rev087/ng-inspector/README.md

 ## Credits

-Thanks for caitp, Stephen, wafflejock and zomg at #angularjs for helping me figure out a lot of AngularJS concepts and edge cases.
+Thanks for @caitp, Stephen, wafflejock and zomg at #angularjs for helping me figure out many of AngularJS concepts and edge cases, @jcummins and @commandtab for going out of their way to share great bug reports.

 ## License